yargs/pirate-joe/README.md

 `bodyParser` processes the inbound webhook from Slack and populates three variables that are important to us:

-* **req.body.token:** contains the shared secret between your application and and Slack.
+* **req.body.token:** the shared secret between our application and and Slack.
 This allows us to verify that the post originated from Slack.
-* **req.body.text:** the text that the user typed into Slack.
+* **req.body.text:** the text that the user typed into the Slack channel.
 * **req.body.response_url:** the URL that your bot's response will be posted to.

 ### Responding to Slack

 Slack provides a `response_url` in their webhook for a bot to post their response to.
-Before passing a command to yargs for processing, we populate a helper function that allows commands to pass messages to Slack:
+Before passing `req.body.text` to yargs for processing, we populate a helper function that allows yargs commands to easily send messages back to Slack:

 ```js
 // returns a helper function for dispatching messages